-What you feed your puppy matters.
-If you feed him or her right during puppyhood, you’re setting your dog up for a life that’s both healthy and long.
+What you feed your puppy or kitten matters.
+If you feed him or her right during adolescence, you’re setting your dog up for a life that’s both healthy and long.
 But it’s not just a matter of choosing the right foods.
 It’s also a matter of how much you should feed your puppy.

 Knowing exactly how much depends on a lot of factors, including your puppy’s age and what breed it is.
 Larger breeds are going to need a lot more food than smaller ones.

 Are you feeding a puppy or a kitten?
 Select the option below to jump to that section.